 - Perl version 5.8 or higher.

 - Development file of library bz2 (usually packaged as libbz2-dev or libbz2-devel).

 To install, download the latest soure and run the installation

 script './install.sh'.
 To install in a different directory, say

 '/opt/MaSuRCA', pass the DEST environment variable, like this:

-and pass the variable CC and CXX to the install script, as follows:
+Linux/CentOS.
+Pass the variable CC and CXX to the install

 - Latest source code and binaries.